containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 This is equivalent to the Podman `--shm-size` option and generally has the form `number[unit]`

+### `SubGIDMap=`

+Run the container in a new user namespace using the map with name in the /etc/subgid file.
+Equivalent to the Podman `--subgidname` option.

+### `SubUIDMap=`

+Run the container in a new user namespace using the map with name in the /etc/subuid file.
+Equivalent to the Podman `--subuidname` option.

 ### `Sysctl=`

 Configures namespaced kernel parameters for the container.
 The format is `Sysctl=name=value`.